vrnvu/vrnvu.github.io/_posts/2020-12-15-epoche-on-forth-analysis.md

 Most of your efforts at deﬁning a problem will center on describing the interface.
 Some applications will also require that you deﬁne the set of application rules.

-Make use of decision trees, decision tables, simplify the lengauge...
+Make use of decision trees, decision tables, simplify the language...

 # Defining the data structures

-We’re not referring here to the implementation of the data structures, but rather to a description of their conceptual model.
+We’re not referring here to the implementation of the data structures, but rather to **a description of their conceptual model**.

 If you’re automating a library index, for instance, a crucial portion of your analysis will concern developing the logical data structure.
 You’ll have to decide what information will be kept for each book: title, author, subject, etc. These “attributes” will comprise an “entity” (set of related records) called BOOKS.